The Ultimate Yucatan Peninsula Itinerary

 What I decided to do, then, was to choose my absolute favorite places that I knew she would love and skip the stuff that I personally think is overrated.

-We ditched Cancun and Playa del Carmen (in my somewhat humble opinion, Playa has become more like an outdoor mall than an actual city), narrowed down our time in Tulum, and went straight to my favorite destinations in the Yucatan Peninsula, if not entire Mexico.
+We ditched Cancun and Playa del Carmen as I’ve been there several times already.
+Instead, we narrowed down our time in Tulum, and went straight to my favorite destinations in the Yucatan Peninsula, if not entire Mexico.

 Days 1 & 2: Tulum + Surroundings